HMAS Swan (U74): World War II

 Swan was in Darwin the next day when the Japanese attacked the port and was secured alongside Neptuna, which had a cargo that included 100 depth charges.
 The ship managed to get underway and contributed fire in defence, but was heavily damaged by a near miss.
+Three crew members were killed in the attack.
 The day after the attack Warrego escorted the damaged Swan through Clarence Strait.
-Three crew members were killed in the attack.

 On 2 September 1942 Swan with HMAS Castlemaine departed Townsville escorting Sea Witch, Taroona, Anshun and 's Jacob bound for Port Moresby and Milne Bay.
 HMAS Arunta joined to be the escort with Swan for Anshun and 's Jacob to Milne Bay while Castlemaine escorted Sea Witch and Taroona to Port Moresby.

 General Kenneth Eather, GOC Australian 11th Division, accepted the surrender of Japanese forces in New Ireland from General Ito on board Swan on 18 September 1945.
 From late 1945 to August 1948 she was used to command the RAN's minesweeping operation in Australian and New Guinean waters.

 The ship received three battle honours for her wartime service: "Darwin 1942", "Pacific 1941–45", and "New Guinea 1943–44".